joodicator/PageBot/README.md

 ### Game Tools

 #### `dominions`
 Displays updates from [Dominions 4: Thrones of Ascension](http://www.illwinter.com/dom4) multiplayer servers.
 The game must be hosted using Dominion's TCP server, with the `--statuspage` option used to generate an HTML document accessible to the bot by HTTP or in the local file system.
 The bot will periodically read this document to discover updates in the game's status.
 See [this document](http://www.illwinter.com/dom4/startoptions.pdf) for more information about the command-line options of Dominions 4.
+Requires [BeautifulSoup 4](https://pypi.python.org/pypi/beautifulsoup4).
 * **`!dom+ URL1 URL2 ...`** - [admin] add games to be monitored in this channel.
 Each `URL` must give the location of a corresponding status page; supported URL schemes include `http://`, `https://`, and `file://`.
 Whenever the current turn advances, the bot will send a message to the channel.
 Moreover, if the bot can change the channel's topic, it will add a section showing the turn number and which non-AI players have taken their turns.
 * **`!dom?`** - [admin] show the number, URL and (if known) name of each game being monitored in this channel.
 * **`!dom- SPEC1 SPEC2 ...`** - [admin] remove monitored games from this channel.
 Each `SPEC` is either a URL as in `!dom+` or a game number as displayed by `!dom?`.